Preventing Tech-based Abuse of Women Grants Program FAQs

 Who can apply?

-Only NGOs registered as not-for-profit charities with the Australian Charities and Not-for-profit Commission can apply for the Preventing Tech-based Abuse of Women Grants Program.
+Only non-government organisations (NGOs) registered as not-for-profit charities with the Australian Charities and Not-for-profit Commission can apply for the Preventing Tech-based Abuse of Women Grants Program.
 An NGO is an organisation that operates without any government involvement.

 eSafety can only contract with NGOs who are legal entities.
 A legal entity is any company, business or organisation that can legally enter a binding contract with another legal entity.

-NGOs may apply as a consortium to deliver grant projects under Round 1 of the Program.
+NGOs may apply as a consortium to deliver grant projects.
 A consortium is two or more organisations working together to apply for a grant as well as develop and deliver a grant activity.

 Do I need an ABN?